Growing Cut Flowers from Seed: Seed Starting 101

 cut flower garden by seed: cut flower garden in the summer

-I know the process of growing cut flowers from seed can be intimidating for new gardeners, and it still makes me nervous sometimes.
-But don’t let that keep you from having fun and making this a fun learning process!
+Growing cut flowers from seed can be intimidating for new gardeners, and it still makes me nervous sometimes.
+But don’t let that keep you from having fun, and make this a fun learning process!

 You can read all the blog posts in the GROWING A CUT FLOWER GARDEN series.